danielboots/apollo/README.md

 ```

 * Custom font on Heroku : (add to this section) https://blog.liplex.de/custom-fonts-on-heroku/ > not working add to known bugs.

+* Other bugs - as present (final meeting with mentor tomorrow ) - logo only works on home page and doesnt work on any other page, leaving as a bug unless fixed tomorrow.

+# Note to self to address - BUG LOGO
+# MODAL on mobile works but takes a few presses of the menu item.

 ## 🧪 **User Experience testing:**